 What To Look for in Running Pants & Tights

-Runners training in Canadian winters need protection from the daily subzero temperatures.
-When finding the right running pants and tights, you should look for an inner lining, weather-resistant fabric, handy pockets, and other features such as zippered bottoms.
+Runners training in Canadian winters need protection from daily subzero temperatures.
+When you’re looking for the right running pants and tights, you should look for an inner lining, weather-resistant fabric, handy pockets, and other features such as zippered ankle cuffs.

 The best running tights are securely fitted around the legs, helping keep the wind chill out.
 There will also be less material getting in the way when you’re running, making you feel light and flexible.